-When you and sell your home at a profit, you may end up owing capital gains taxes.
-Taxes only have to be paid on your net profit, which is the amount that exceeds your adjusted basis in the property.
+When you and sell your home at a profit, you could end up owing federal capital gains taxes.
+Taxes have to be paid on your net profit, which is the amount by which the purchase price exceeded what's called your "adjusted basis" in the property.
 The larger your adjusted basis, the less taxable profit you'll have.

 Since you want your adjusted basis to be as large as possible, the more improvements you add while you own the property, the better.
 In the case of condominiums, however, what constitutes an improvement for each owner can be confusing.

-When you own a condo, there are two types of improvements, the cost of which should be added to your adjusted basis.
+When you own a condo, there are two types of improvements whose cost should be added to your adjusted basis.

 Example: Jean owns a home in a 100-unit condominium in Florida that she has rented out for the last ten years.
 She paid $100,000 for the unit, so that is her starting basis.
 During the time that Jean owned the unit, she spent $20,000 to remodel the kitchen and bathroom, and replaced the carpets.
 During the years she rented the condo, she also took $4,000 in depreciation deductions.
 In the meantime, Jean's homeowners' association spent $3 million to upgrade the property, including installing a swimming pool and replacing the roof.
 Jean owns a 1% interest in the condominium common areas, so her pro rata share of these improvements is .01 x $3,000,000 = $30,000.
 Jean adds this to the $20,000 of improvements she made to her own condo, resulting in $50,000 of improvements that she adds to her starting basis.
 She subtracts the $4,000 in depreciation deductions.
-Jean's adjusted basis is $136,000.
+Jean's adjusted basis is $146,000.
 She sells the condo for $200,000.
-Thus, Jean's taxable profit is $64,000.
-Had Jean not counted her $30,000 share of improvements made by her homeowner’s association, her taxable profit would have been $94,000.
+Thus, Jean's taxable profit is $54,000.
+Had Jean not counted her $30,000 share of improvements made by her homeowners' association, her taxable profit would have been $84,000.

 Note that if you own a stock-cooperative instead of a condominium, you may also add to your adjusted basis your share of the costs to pay down the principal on the building's mortgage.
-This does not apply to condo owners because there is no mortgage on the building itself.
+This does not apply to condo owners, because there is no mortgage on the building itself.